intel/qpl/doc/source/documentation/api_docs/c_concepts/c_job_structure.rst

 #############

-The job structure contains three types of data:
+The Intel® Query Processing Library (Intel® QPL) job structure contains three types of data:

 1. Parameters defining the job to be done.